 Hemp is so versatile it can be added to your diet in four separate ways.

 - Shelled Hemp Seeds – you should prefer shelled hemp seeds not only because they taste better, but because they have higher protein levels than their unshelled version.
 One ounce of hemp seeds contains 10 g of protein!
 Hemp seeds without their shells go by names such as hulled hemp seed, hemp hearts, shelled hemp, and even hemp nut.
-The hemp heart is a soft seed with a delicate, nutty flavour similar to pine nuts.
-A popular way to eat them is sprinkled in Greek yoghurt parfaits, topping overnight oats, and added to almond butter dipped apples.
+The hemp heart is a soft seed with a delicate, nutty flavor similar to pine nuts.
+A popular way to eat them is sprinkled in Greek yogurt parfaits, topping overnight oats, and added to almond butter dipped apples.

 - Hemp Seed Oil – Oil made from pressed hemp seeds is high in EFAs.
 These “good fats” come from long-chain polyunsaturated fats.
 However, these polyunsaturated fats have relatively low smoke points, which means they can oxidize at high temperatures – something you don’t want.
 You shouldn’t cook with hemp seed oil, but it makes a delicious nutty oil for salad dressings.
 Ensure you keep your hemp seed oil in the fridge to prevent oxidation.

 - Hemp Protein Powder / Flour – If you’re vegan or vegetarian, you probably know all about hemp protein.
 Hemp protein is made from the leftovers of hemp seed oil pressings.
-If there’s less than 35% protein listed on your powdered hemp product, it constitutes hemp flour instead of hemp protein because there’s more fibre than protein.
+If there’s less than 35% protein listed on your powdered hemp product, it constitutes hemp flour instead of hemp protein because there’s more fiber than protein.
 Anything over 35% is considered hemp protein, which is what you want because hemp is a complete protein that contains all of your essential amino acids.
 Unlike whey, there are absolutely no animal products or lactose in hemp protein, which makes it a decent option for vegans.

 How to add hemp protein to your diet?